dotcypress/upico/readme.md

 <img width="500" src="fab/upico.png" />

 ### What is it?
-uPico is a [RP2040](https://www.raspberrypi.com/products/rp2040/) powered expansion card designed to enhance the capabilities of [Clockwork's uConsoleClockwork uConsole](https://www.clockworkpi.com/uconsole).
+uPico is a [RP2040](https://www.raspberrypi.com/products/rp2040/) powered expansion card designed to enhance the capabilities of [Clockwork's uConsole](https://www.clockworkpi.com/uconsole).

 ### Features